Samson-Mano/Plane_truss_analysis/README.md

 ## License

-This project is licensed under the [Insert License Here].
+This project is licensed under the  MIT license.
 Please refer to the LICENSE file for more details.

 ## Contact